 Taxation of stocks and options can be complex.
 To complicate matters more, the recent tax reform may impact how your taxes will be assessed.
-Here are 6 things that you may need to know about taxes on stocks and options in 2018.
+Here are six things that you should know about taxes on stocks and options in 2018.

 6 Things Traders Need to Know about Taxes on Stocks and Option Sales:

 - Short-Term vs. Long-Term Capital Gains

 - Capital Loss Harvesting and Gifts